 Fun Fact: A Tapatio/a refers to a person who is originally from Guadalajara 😉

-Since I am a true tapatia, I got the ULTIMATE inside scoop of how to experience GUADALAJARA:
+Since I am a true tapatia, I got the ULTIMATE, inside scoop of how to experience the beautiful city of GUADALAJARA:

 Palacio de Gobierno– This building houses the Jalisco state government offices and it was built in 1774.
 Here, you can admire two impressive murals by the famous Jalisco muralist José Clemente Orozco.
 The real head-turner is the mural on the main interior staircase.
 There is also a beautiful courtyard where you can see the cathedral bell towers.

-Rotonda de los Jaliciences Ilustres: This landmark is located across to the left of the cathedral and it honors the memory of the people of Jalisco that have transcended through history, including the famous muralist Jose Clemente Orozco that is mentioned.
+Rotonda de los Jaliscienses Ilustres- This landmark is located right across the cathedral and it honors the memory of the people from the state of Jalisco that has transcended through history; Including the famous muralist José Clemente Orozco.

 Teatro Degollado- This neoclassical theater, is home to the Guadalajara Philharmonic.
 Its construction begun in 1855 and was completed four decades later.
 It is also, one of the main GDL landmarks and it is conveniently located behind the cathedral.